flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 !!! warning "Important Info"
     Fuel and payload have to be set in the aircraft (see link below) and passenger boarding has to be complete for the ZFW/ZFWCG to be correct.

+    Gear Weight (GW) value on the ECAM will appear only when certain conditions are satsified:

+    - This page (Init Fuel Pred) has a ZFW/ZFWCG value.
+    - At least one engine is running.

-    Please see our [Fuel and Weights Guide](../../fbw-a32nx/feature-guides/loading-fuel-weight.md) for more information.
+    Please see our [Fuel and Weights Guide](../../fbw-a32nx/feature-guides/loading-fuel-weight.md) for more detailed information.

 The A32NX can auto populate this information.